bigeasy/cadence/diary.md

 if (!anygood) return step(tryagain) && 1
 ```

+## Returns

+If you return an array to indicate that it is the next value, then you can
+return a boolean to break from a loop at any point, or a label to indicate that
+you want to jump to that label.

 ## Zero to Many

 I creates support for zero-to-many calls of a callback, but implemented it